ME-ICA/tedana/docs/governance.rst

 Focused Leadership Roles
-  We have identified key responsibilities or skills that help advance tedana development and created roles for each of these responsabilities.
+  We have identified key responsibilities or skills that help advance tedana development and created roles for each of these responsibilities.
 One person can fill more than one role and more than one person can decide to share or split the responsabilities of a role.
 Any contributor can proposed the creation of new focused leadership roles.
 A person can take on a